OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 42001 AI management system (under development).
 Gap: covers this control fully.

-    42001 is about extending your risk management system - it focuses on governance.
-5338 is about extending your software lifecycle practices - it focuses on engineering and everything around it.
-The 42001 can be seen as a management system for the governance of responsible AI in an organization, similar to how 27001 is a management system for information security.
-The 42001 doesn’t go deep into the lifecycle processes.
+    ISO 42001 is about extending your risk management system - it focuses on governance.
+ISO 5338 is about extending your software lifecycle practices - it focuses on engineering and everything around it.
+ISO 42001 can be seen as a management system for the governance of responsible AI in an organization, similar to how ISO 27001 is a management system for information security.
+ISO 42001 doesn’t go deep into the lifecycle processes.
 It for example does not discuss versioning of AI models, project planning issues, and how and when exactly sensitive data is used.

 - **#[SECPROGRAM](/goto/secprogram/)** (management).
 Having a security program.
 Include the whole AI lifecycle and AI particularities in the organization's security program (also referred to as _information security management system_).